temp-git-paper/SERENA/README.md

-# SERENA (Systematic Extraction and Reconstruction for Enhanced A2P Message Forensics)
+[DFRWS USA 2025] SERENA (Systematic Extraction and Reconstruction for Enhanced A2P Message Forensics)

 📄 Official repository for our research paper submitted to DFRWS 2025 USA